 The NIE (Número de Identificación de Extranjero) is Spain's tax identification number for non-citizens.
 You cannot sign a purchase contract, open a Spanish bank account, or take out a mortgage without one.
 There is no workaround.

 The process involves form EX-15, your passport, a photocopy, and the fee for the tax form (Modelo 790).
-It typically takes a few days to a few weeks depending on demand at the office.
+Processing typically takes a few days to a few weeks depending on demand at the office.
 EU citizens go through a simpler process than non-EU nationals.
-If you're buying through a Spanish lawyer (which you should be), they can often handle the NIE application on your behalf with a power of attorney.
+If you are buying through a Spanish lawyer, they can often handle the NIE application on your behalf with a power of attorney, which saves you the appointment entirely.

 What Are the Total Purchase Costs?